Ruchita-0310/Diatom_consortium_genomics/README.md

 - *Thalassiosira pseudonana* (TP)

 A protein level OrthoFinder comparison is retained as a secondary exploratory analysis.
 The BLASTN analysis is the current gene level comparison used for the manuscript figure and expression summaries.

+A separate comparative metatranscriptomic analysis was added using the **Deer Lake diatom TransDecoder ORFs generated from the nf-core/metatdenovo workflow**.
+This analysis uses Deer Lake ORF level Average_TPM, within Deer Lake expression percentiles, reciprocal best BLASTP hits against NI, SR, PT, and TP, and integrated KOfam, EggNOG, and direct Pfam/HMMER annotation.
+It is complementary to the 14,941 nuclear gene BLASTN analysis and does not replace the genome level comparison.

 ---